-The three important historical moments include the Constitution and Preamble, Gettysburg Address and equality, and the important message of the Statue of Liberty to the millions of immigrants who came to this country looking for freedom.
+The four important historical moments include the Constitution (celebrated each year on September 17th), The Declaration of Independence (celebrated on July 4th each year and just released in July, 2019), The Gettysburg Address (President Lincoln’s most famous speech November 19, 1863), and the Statue of Liberty (dedicated on October 28, 1886) which stands for Freedom and Liberty to the millions who came here and stands as a beacon of hope in an unquiet world.
 These topics are politically front and center today.
-The book Learning History Through Music for grades K-8, is designed for teachers of Civics, History, Social Studies, English and Music, and includes historical highlights, core–aligned lesson plans, sheet music, 8 different documentary videos and 3 CDs.
+The book Learning History Through Music for grades K-8, is designed for teachers of Civics, History, Social Studies, English and Music, and includes historical highlights, core–aligned lesson plans, sheet music, 8 different documentary videos and 3 CDs of the first three projects.
 This helps teachers impart these lessons to their students and start meaningful conversations that are important and relevant today.
-And these materials can be used across the curriculum, can be performed or simply viewed.
+And these materials can be used across the curriculum, can be performed or simply viewed and enjoyed.

 Check out videos below: